 Zone 3 — ceiling R 3.3, underfloor R 1.3

 You can check the R-value of new insulation by checking the product packaging.
-For existing insulation, you can check the thickness yourself (existing ceiling insulation must be at least 120mm thick) or consult a professional insulation installer.
+For existing insulation, you can check the thickness yourself (existing ceiling insulation that was installed before 1 July 2016 must be at least 120mm thick) or consult a professional insulation installer.

-Insulation must be installed in accordance with NZS4246:2016 [PDF, 6 MB] and must be in a reasonable condition, with no mould, dampness, damage or gaps.
+Insulation must be installed in accordance with NZS4246:2016 and must be in a reasonable condition, with no mould, dampness, damage or gaps.

 Landlords who have installed new insulation since 1 July 2016 should already meet the requirements of the 2008 Building Code, so they won’t need to do anything further to comply with the healthy homes standards.
 Landlords should still check that the insulation is in a reasonable condition.